Providing Accessible Cell Phones for People with Special Needs

 Call contacts by name or by directly speaking their phone number

-Press your TASH ability switch.
+Press your ability switch.

 The system will wake up and say "Say a command" followed by a beep.